Compare to Similar Products

-|Pros||Very clear and bright, easy to adjust, comfortable, high-quality construction||High-quality construction, very comfortable to use, great clarity||Excellent brightness, great clarity, comfortable||Inexpensive, good clarity and brightness||Good clarity, small and lightweight, relatively comfortable|
+|Pros||Very clear and bright, easy to adjust, comfortable, high-quality construction||Good clarity and brightness, smooth focus knob||Excellent brightness, great clarity, comfortable||Inexpensive, good clarity and brightness||Good clarity, small and lightweight, relatively comfortable|

-|Cons||A bit heavy for the backcountry||Heavy for backpacking or carrying long distances||Slightly heavy for backpacking||Average construction quality, mediocre low-light performance||Poor low-light performance|
+|Cons||A bit heavy for the backcountry||Mediocre close focus range, mediocre field of view||Slightly heavy for backpacking||Average construction quality, mediocre low-light performance||Poor low-light performance|

-|Bottom Line||This model is our first choice and offers just about the best clarity and brightness you can get from a binocular without a quadruple-digit price tag||Good optical quality, but not the best in the price range||An excellent balance of price and all-around performance with particularly impressive brightness||The most budget-friendly option we've found that offers a good introduction to birdwatching||An inexpensive, small, and packable model that offers surprisingly good optics|
+|Bottom Line||This model is our first choice and offers just about the best clarity and brightness you can get from a binocular without a quadruple-digit price tag||These perform well for the price, offering a smooth focus knob and decent brightness and clarity||An excellent balance of price and all-around performance with particularly impressive brightness||The most budget-friendly option we've found that offers a good introduction to birdwatching||An inexpensive, small, and packable model that offers surprisingly good optics|

 |Rating Categories||Vortex Viper HD 8x42||Nikon Monarch M5 8x42||Vortex Diamondback...||Celestron Nature DX...||Vortex Diamondback...|

-|Ease of Adjustment (15%)|
+|Ease of Adjustment (5%)|

-|Close Focus Range (7.5%)|
+|Close Focus Range (5%)|

-|Specs||Vortex Viper HD 8x42||Nikon Monarch 7 ATB...||Vortex Diamondback...||Celestron Nature DX...||Vortex Diamondback...|
+|Specs||Vortex Viper HD 8x42||Nikon Monarch M5 8x42||Vortex Diamondback...||Celestron Nature DX...||Vortex Diamondback...|

 |Multi - Coating||FMC||FMC||FMC||FMC||FMC|

 |Field of View (at 1000 yards)||409 ft||335 ft||393 ft||388 ft||332 ft|

-|Close Focus||6.5 ft||8.2 ft||5.0 ft||6.5 ft||6.0 ft|
+|Close Focus||6.0 ft||8.2 ft||5.0 ft||6.5 ft||6.0 ft|

-|Eye Relief||18 mm||16.5 mm||17 mm||17.5 mm||18 mm|
+|Eye Relief||18 mm||19.5 mm||17 mm||17.5 mm||18 mm|

-|Size (Length x Width)||5.8 x 5.3 in||5.6 x 5.1 in||5.7 x 5.1 in||5.3 x 4.9 in||4.6 x 4.5 in|
+|Measured Size (Length x Width)||5.6 x 4.9 in||5.7 x 5.1 in||5.7 x 5.1 in||5.3 x 4.9 in||4.6 x 4.5 in|